 - Sustainable Transport

-During teaching weeks, you will also follow foundation courses in urban theory and research methods tailored to sustainable urban development, comprising sessions on the intellectual history of sustainable urbanism, paradigm shifts and challenges in sustainable development, urban economics, research design, research ethics and preparation, bibliography and library resources.
+During teaching weeks, you will also follow foundation courses in urban theory and urban economics tailored to sustainable urban development, comprising sessions on the intellectual history of sustainable urbanism, paradigm shifts and challenges in sustainable development and the economics of sustainability.

 In the second year, you will study three interdisciplinary and multidisciplinary teaching weeks: